-If you're a new hire and enroll during your initial benefits enrollment: You won't have to provide evidence of good health.
+If you are a new hire and enroll during your initial benefits enrollment: You will not have to provide evidence of good health.

 If you enroll at any other time: You must provide evidence of good health acceptable to John Hancock.